 Early History of the Caringto family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Caringto History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caringto research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296, 1296, 1796 and 1868 are included under the topic Early Caringto History in all our PDF Extended History products and printed products wherever possible.

 Caringto Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Caringto include Carrington, Carington, Kerrington, Karrington, Kerington, Carinton and many more.